Every Consulting Firm Needs a Discovery Service

 Included in the consultancy diagnostic: every possible characteristic of the prototypical client pain it is specialized in.
 And all these characteristics are the input for the roadmap in Step 2.

-Step 2: Roadmapping as the core deliverable
+Step 2: Improvement roadmap as the core deliverable

-The upfront discovery or diagnosis leads to Step 2, creating a so-called roadmap.
+The upfront discovery or diagnosis leads to Step 2, creating a so-called improvement roadmap.
 It is a consultancy's critical strategic process of determining the actions, chronological steps, and resources needed to solve the client’s problem.

 However, creating such a roadmap requires a synthesis of all the knowledge and expertise of a consultancy.
 It determines all the significant components and the prioritization hierarchy to solve the client's problem.
 And most importantly, it also secures buy-in and support from executive stakeholders.